btk1/Zindi-Fowl-Escapades/README.md

 First, I used the starter notebook from the hosts to generate the 512x512 spectrograms.
 I didn't change any of the parameters here.

 My solution uses the fastai library (https://docs.fast.ai/).
-After experimenting with resnet18, I used 3 other architectures: densenet161, densenet201, and resnet34.
-I used to transforms, but I did add mixup with only the default settings.
+After experimenting with resnet18, I used 3 other architectures: **densenet161, densenet201, and resnet34**.

+I used **no transforms**, but I did add **mixup** to the learners with default settings.

-With each model, I used progressive resizing, starting my training with 224x224 images and then training on 512x512.
-Then, my final submission was a blend of 4 models (2 densenet161, 1 densenet 201 and 1 resnet34).
+With each model, I used **progressive resizing**, starting my training with 224x224 images and then training on 512x512.

+Then, my final submission was a **blend of 4 models** (2 densenet161 with different seeds, 1 densenet201 and 1 resnet34).

 The LBs for the individual models:
-Densenet 161 - 1.155
+* Densenet 161 - 1.155
-Densenet 161 - 1.237
+* Densenet 161 - 1.237
-Densenet 201 - 1.46
+* Densenet 201 - 1.46
-Resnet-34    - 1.255
+* Resnet-34    - 1.255

 I had one submission left, and I decided to blend the four models .35, .2, .2, .25, respectively.
 To my surprise, it scored quite well @ 1.006.